stefansimik/nautilus_trader_examples/docs/FAQ.md

 1. Wait for historical data request completion before subscribing
 2. Use the callback to subscribe after indicators are updated
 3. Refer to `examples/backtest/databento_test_request_bars.py` for implementation details
-4. Use the `request_data` method with appropriate metadata
+4. Use the `request_data` method with appropriate metadatad
 5. Use the client parameter to ensure proper query handling

 ## Backtesting Configuration